 As an award-winning modern flutist, Sarah earned a BM at Ithaca College studying with Wendy Mehne, and a MM from the University of Texas at Austin studying with Marianne Gedigian.
 She also spent a year studying with Jill Felber in Santa Barbara.
 While studying with Ms. Gedigian, she won the Pappoutsakis Memorial Flute Competition in 2004.
 After Austin, Sarah returned to Boston and began focusing on Baroque repertoire, though she teaches lessons on both modern and historical flutes.

 Sarah was appointed Coordinator of Baroque Masterclasses & Competitions for the National Flute Association (NFA) in October of 2012 and will serve a five-year term.
-She was also elected to the board of the Cambridge Society for Early Music (CSEM) and has served on the board of the Pappoutsakis Memorial Flute Competition since 2007.
+She has served on the boards of the Cambridge Society for Early Music (CSEM) and the Pappoutsakis Memorial Flute Competition.

 In her spare time, Sarah enjoys baking, knitting, and spending time with kids, especially her niece.